 Sometimes I try things that really aren't as practical as

-neat - like the slide menu on your left there - or
+neat - like the slide menu on your left there (is it still there or have I killed it off and forgotten this text?) - or

 especially that annoying